mjmichael73/rn-blog-minimicroservice/README.md

     kubectl describe service [service yaml file name] Get the ip of cluster using "minikube ip"
     Or for localhost just use: localhost:nodePort/posts

+Apply all Kubernetes files all at once inside a directory:

+    kubectl apply -f .